 B. Title III - Wagner-Peyser (WP):

-When an WP related complaint is filed with a Career Center or the DWS office, the following procedures apply:
+When a WP related complaint is filed with a Career Center or the DWS office, the following procedures apply:

 When a WP related complaint is filed against an employer, the proper office to handle the complaint is the Career Center office serving the area in which the employer is located.